janus/electronApp/README.md

 - [x] npm start

-:+1: If you have ideas, please send pull requests! :shipit:
+:+1: If you have ideas, please send pull requests!
 ##Tiny Client for StackOverFlow using React and Electron(Desktop)